antonbashir/dart/runtime/vm/service/service_extension.md

 class @HttpProfileRequest extends Response {
   // The ID associated with this request.
   //
-  // If the ID does not start with the prefix "from_package/", then there
-  // will be a corresponding timeline event with the same ID. string id;
+  // This ID corresponds to the ID of the timeline event for this request. int id;

   // The ID of the isolate this request was issued from. string isolateId;